 When anyone asks me which recipe they should try from my website…one recipe comes to mind.
-It’s the same recipe my boyfriend Kyle begs me to make almost nightly, partially so he can eat the dough and partially so he can devour the warm cookie.
+It’s the same recipe my boyfriend begs me to make almost nightly, partially so he can eat the dough and partially so he can devour the warm cookie.
 Any guesses??

 These Paleo Chocolate Chip Cookies!
 They are the BOMB and not only are they one of my favorite recipes, they’re also one of you, the readers, favorite recipes on the site.
 You guys seriously LOVE this one and I don’t blame you.
 They’re so good.
+Obviously, all of these gluten-free cookies and vegan cookie recipes are also favorites, but this one is such a winner!

 I hear all the time how you guys “tricked” your family and friends into believing they were “regular” cookies and were met with disbelief upon telling them these cookies were free of gluten, dairy, and refined sugars.